-Many funders now endorse the FAIR principles, which were published in 2016.
-Following FAIR principles ensures that research data is:
+Many funders now endorse the FAIR principles, which have emerged in the scientific research and data curation communities as useful guidelines for managing data.
+Following FAIR principles will ensure that your research data is:

 Findable: The first step in making your data reusable is ensuring that it can be located.

 Accessible: Once someone has found your data, they need to know how they can get access to it.
 This may include authorization and/or authentication protocols.

 Interoperable: to make your data reusable, you should ensure that it can be 1) integrated with other data and 2) utilized by applications or workflows for analysis, storage, and processing.